Spotlight on Open Access

 All open access articles on ScienceDirect are also clearly labelled with a user license to help users understand how the article can be reused.

-We are also working on making it possible to search for open access on an article level within Scopus.
+It is now possible to search for open access on an article level within Scopus.

 Fact 4: Elsevier supports green open access